dereneaton/ipyrad/docs/userguide.rst

 This prints a help screen with a short description of the main arguments to the CLI.
-There is actually a second way to use ipyrad_ separate from the CLI_ which is to write scripts using the Python API_, which is described further below.
-Because the CLI_ in generally easier the primary tutorials focus on this interface.
+There is actually a second way to use ipyrad_ separate from the CLI_ which is to write scripts using the Python :ref:`API<API>`.
+Because the CLI_ in generally easier to use we focus on this for the main tutorials.

 .. _CLI:
 Introductory tutorials
 ----------------------
 The following tutorials show an example run through for an entire data set of